 - Complete the KFS Purchase Agreement and Approval Form If there is no existing software agreement.

-If you are purchasing software or utilizing a cloud-based service that will utilize and/or store employee, student, customer, research subject, or patient data, it is critical that you are aware of how that software will protect and secure any Personally Identifiable Information (PII), including, but not limited to, credit card and personal health information.
+There are many different types of sensitive data.
+If you are purchasing software or utilizing a cloud-based service that will utilize sensitive data, it is critical that you are aware of how that software will protect and secure that data.

 We strongly advise that you review the UC Davis policy PPM 320-20, as well as the University of California Security Protection policy documentation to familiarize yourself with the applicable rules and regulations.

-Consult with your computer technical team FIRST.
-Make sure you understand what type(s) of software you need (quantity, licenses, compatibility with other equipment, etc.).
-Since some software purchases are non-returnable/non-refundable, it is very important to ensure that you are purchasing the correct software for your specific needs.
-There may be an existing university software purchasing agreement that you can utilize for the purchase.
+Make sure you understand the type(s) of software you need (quantity, licenses, compatibility with other equipment, etc.).
+Since some software purchases are non-returnable/non-refundable, it is important to ensure that you are purchasing the correct software for your specific needs.